-CIC students are fortunate to have a rich environment, which includes classes in art, music, physical education, computer, Spanish, Integrated Technology, English support, and much more.
+CIC students are fortunate to have a rich environment, which includes classes in art, music, physical education, collaboratory, Spanish, drama, English support, and much more.

 Each year, CIC evaluates the needs of students and adapts its programs accordingly.
 Parents are encouraged to explore the programs and services by contacting the School Liaison, or any of the school offices.